graphsense/graphsense-python/docs/TxsApi.md

 # **get_tx**
 > Tx get_tx(currency, tx_hash)

-Returns details of a specific transaction identified by its hash.
+Returns details of a specific transaction identified by its hash

 ### Example